Xero Integration

 - Create a separate Plutio workspace for each business

-- Connect each workspace to its corresponding Xero organization
+- Set up Zapier workflows connecting each workspace to its corresponding Xero organization

 This structure keeps each business's accounting clean and separate.